iMagic16/MagiCorpUpdater/README.md

-# MagiCorpUpdater
-MagiCorp Update Manager
+# MagiCorp Updater

-Program Name: MagiCorp Updater
+#Program Name: MagiCorp Updater
-Made By:JamesW/MagiCorp
+#Made By:JamesW/MagiCorp

-What this program does:
+#What this program does:
 This program handles updating in a modular way
 You specify the web server holding the updates, versions and checksums The application should do the rest

-Instructions:
+#Instructions:

 To add this to your program you need to do a few things.